 Claude Le Bris obtained his Doctoral degree at École Polytechnique in France in 1993.
 He is a world authority on the mathematics of quantum chemical and quantum physics electronic structure calculations.
 His professional activities include positions as Civil Engineer-in-Chief and Research Scientist at École Nationale des Ponts et Chaussées, as well as scientific leader of the MICMAC project at INRIA.
 He has been a member of several Scientific Program Committees of international conferences and thematic years such as CIAM 2011, SIAM MMS 2008, CRM Montreal, IMA Minneapolis and BICMR Beijing.
 He has had extensive editorial activity as Co-Editor-in-Chief of the publications Mathematical Modelling and Numerical Analysis and Editor-in-Chief of Applied Mathematics Research Express.
 He has supervised 12 Ph.D. students.
 He is also the author of five books, 80 papers in international journals, 20 papers in books and conference proceedings and has given 90 invited lectures at international conferences.
 In the fall of 2009, he gave a series of talks at the CRM as the Aisenstadt Lecturer in the theme semester on Quantum Dynamic Imaging.

 Dusa McDuff is the Helen Lyttle Kimmel '42 Professor of Mathematics at Barnard College.
 She gained her early teaching experience at the University of York, the University of Warwick and MIT.
 In 1978, she joined the faculty of the Department of Mathematics at SUNY Stony Brook, where she was awarded the title of Distinguished Professor in 1998.
 Professor McDuff has honorary doctorates from the University of Edinburgh, the University of York and the University of Strasbourg.
 She is a fellow of the Royal Society, a member of the National Academy of Sciences, a member of the American Philosophical Society, and an honorary fellow of Girton College, Cambridge.
 She has received the Satter Prize from the American Mathematical Society and the Outstanding Woman Scientist Award from AWIS (Association for Women in Science).
 Professor McDuff's service to the mathematical community has been extensive.
 She is particularly interested in issues connected with the position of women in mathematics, and currently serves on the MSRI Board of Trustees.
-Together with Dietmar Salamon, she has written several foundational books on symplectic topology as well as many research articles.
+Together with Dietmar Salamon, she has written two foundational books on symplectic topology as well as several articles in collaboration with François Lalonde.

 Duong H. Phong is Professor of Mathematics and Director of Graduate Studies (Mathematics) at Columbia University.
 He received his PhD from Princeton University in 1977.
 His research encompasses complex analysis and geometry, partial differential equations, and mathematical physics.
 Professor Phong was Aisenstadt Chair Lecturer at CRM in 1999.
 He was awarded the Bergmann Prize of the American Mathematical Society in 2009.